buraksezer/olric/README.md

 ### Client-Server

-In the Client-Server deployment, Olric data and services are centralized in one or more server members and they are accessed by the application through clients.
-You can have a cluster of server members that can be independently created and scaled.
+In the Client-Server deployment, Olric data and services are centralized in one or more servers, and they are accessed by the application through clients.
+You can have a cluster of servers that can be independently created and scaled.
 Your clients communicate with these members to reach to Olric data and services on them.

 Client-Server deployment has advantages including more predictable and reliable performance, easier identification